Shuffle

 • Pinning attacks: An attacker tricks a victim into closing their LN channel improperly and steals individual transactions.

-While LN suffers from many vulnerabilities, no one has yet to exploit them.
+While LN suffers from vulnerabilities, no one has yet to exploit them.
 It is likely that since the expertise required to pull off these vulnerabilities is so high, none have done it.
 LN developers are confident that finding these vulnerabilities will only make the network stronger - that it is a necessary phase of growth.
 The developers are optimistic about creating various fixes for the vulnerabilities they have found so far, though pinning attacks and time-dilation attacks will require tweaks to both LN implementations and Bitcoin Core at the same time.

 The Lightning Network of today is faced with many challenges, but the protocol is still relatively young and these kinds of issues are to be expected.
-Lightning developers will continue to improve the protocol and hopefully will be able to solve the issues to help scale Bitcoin on layer-2.
+Lightning developers will continue to improve the protocol and may will be able to solve the issues to help scale Bitcoin on layer-2.

 Read more: Understand the differences between Bitcoin and Bitcoin Cash, and why Bitcoin Cash is largely serving a different use case.